oracle-livelabs/adb/json/mongodb-api/introduction/change-pw-json-enhancements-ocw23.md

   If ORDS started successfully and the MongoDB API is successfully enabled, then you will see an output similar to the following:

     ![Start ORDS](images/ords-with-mongo-enabled.png " ")

+  Note: **DO NOT CLOSE THIS TERMINAL WINDOW.** If you are closing this window you will kill the ords process, and you will not be able to connect with the MongoDB API or Database Actions to the database.

+  You can use the same terminal window later on in the workshop or alternatively open a second window for using the mongo tools.

 **Proceed to the next lab.**